streamsets/tutorials/tutorial-custom-dataprotector-procedure/README.md

 ```

-This is what the updated **SampleDProcessor.java** code should look like:
+This is what the updated **SampleDProcessor.java** should look like:

 ![image alt text](intellij2.png)

-Note: Delete *SampleProcessor.java* and *Groups.java* &mdash; these classes are not needed for creating custom field processor.
+* Delete *SampleProcessor.java* and *Groups.java* &mdash; these classes are not needed for creating custom field processor.

 This is what the final project should look like: